 In this connection, oil painting is a useful and fascinating technique – as those people will know, who have studied Glass Painting Techniques & Secrets from an English Stained Glass Studio.

 But “Oil painting on top of unfired water-based paint?” say others – those souls who have yet to experience the sheer delight.

-Yes, it does sound a bit precarious.
+Yes, it does sound a little bit like “living dangerously”.